Primary day in Virginia: What you need to know

 LOCAL RACES

 Parisa Dehghani-Tafti in Arlington County and Steve Descano in Fairfax County are challenging Democratic incumbents Theo Stamos and Ray Morrogh, respectively.
-The challengers say they want to implement reforms of the criminal justice system to make it fairer to those accused.
+The challengers say they want to make the criminal justice system fairer to the accused.
 The incumbents say they’ve implemented many reforms on their own.

 Also in Fairfax County, multiple candidates are running for the Democratic nomination to lead the Board of Supervisors in the state’s most populous jurisdiction.
 The incumbent, Sharon Bulova, opted not to seek another term.